 This course provides the paramedicine student with supervised clinical experience in various clinical settings.
 EMSP 2530 Clinical Applications for the Paramedic - III is one in a series of courses that also includes: EMSP 2510, EMSP 2520, EMSP 2540, EMSP 2550, EMSP 2560 and EMSP 2570.
 The successful completion of all of these will result in meeting all clinical standards required by the State Office of Emergency Medical Services and Trauma (SOEMST).
 Topics include: Clinicals.
+Pre-requisites: One Required Program Admission Co-requisites: None

-EMSP 2540 - Clinical Applications for the

-(1) Paramedic - IV
+EMSP 2540 - Clinical Applications for the Paramedic - IV

 This course provides the paramedicine student with supervised clinical experience in various clinical settings.
 EMSP 2540 Clinical Applications for the Paramedic - IV is one in a series of courses that also includes: EMSP 2510, EMSP 2520, EMSP 2530, EMSP 2550, EMSP 2560 and EMSP 2570.
-The successful completion of all of these will result in meeting all clinical standards required by the State Office of

-Emergency Medical Services and Trauma (SOEMST).
+The successful completion of all of these will result in meeting all clinical standards required by the State Office of Emergency Medical Services and Trauma (SOEMST).
 Topics include: Clinicals.
+Pre-requisites: None Co-requisites: None successful completion of all of these will result in meeting all clinical standards required by the State Office of Emergency Medical Services and Trauma (SOEMST).
+Topics include: Clinicals.
+Pre-requisites: One Required Provisional Admission Co-requisites: None

-EMSP 2550 - Clinical Applications for the Paramedic - V
+EMSP 2550 - Clinical Applications for the Paramedic - V (1)

 This course provides the paramedicine student with supervised clinical experience in various clinical settings.
-EMSP 2550 Clinical Applications for the Paramedic - V is one in a series of courses that also includes: EMSP 2510, EMSP 2520, EMSP 2530, EMSP 2540, EMSP 2560 and EMSP 2570.
-The successful completion of all of these will result in meeting all clinical standards required by the State Office of Emergency Medical Services and Trauma (SOEMST).
-Topics include: Clinicals.
+EMSP 2550 Clinical Applications for the Paramedic - V is one in a series of courses that also includes: Clinical Applications for the Paramedic - V is one in a series of courses that also includes: EMSP 2510, EMSP 2520, EMSP 2530, EMSP 2540, EMSP 2560 and EMSP 2570.
+The